What are Connecticut Criminal Records?

 - Conviction history

 Generally, obtaining a person’s criminal records will suffice for most criminal background checks.
-However, criminal records are only one of several police records compiled on persons who have had a run-in with law enforcement in Connecticut.
+However, criminal records are only one of several police records compiled on persons who have run-in with law enforcement in Connecticut.
 Other police records include arrest warrants, arrest records, incident reports, sex offender information, and logs of police activities during the investigation.

 Are Connecticut Criminal Records Public?